 *For James Bond fans, there are Palio race scenes in “Quantum of Solace,” filmed in the actual Campo in Siena, Italy.

-be the main governing building in Siena.
+While in Siena, we also visited the Palazzo Publico—what used to be the main governing building in Siena.
 If you have ever been to the Biltmore Estate in Asheville, NC then think of that gorgeous house and multiply it times ten.
 The Biltmore is full of gorgeous fabric covered walls, a different textured ceiling in almost every room, and gorgeous furniture spread throughout.
 The Publico Palazzo is as ornate as the Biltmore Estate, except done with different media—the wall and ceiling coverings are all frescoes, done by hand, with miniscule details.
 It is almost too much to take in; you walk through the museum wanting to appreciate the sculptures, art work, and building itself, but there is too much for your little eyes to absorb.
 You could spend hours in the building, staring at the intricate details of the frescos on the wall—how each face is painted perfectly, each border is made to look as if three dimensional, each design done with care, and I’m sure you would still miss something.
 Housed in the Publico Palazzo, though, are the famous “Good Government” and “Bad Government” frescoes done by Ambrogio Lorenzetti.
 The bad government piece is fading and pieces have come off, so it’s hard to take in the entire scene and really appreciate the piece.
 The people, figures, and buildings in each artwork are small and spread over a large area, so both are difficult to study in great length for great detail, but are powerful all the same.

 As for life in Sansepolcro and the Palazzo Alberti, things couldn’t be better.
 We are still eating the most delicious, authentic Italian meals every day for lunch, are still enjoying a weekly movie night on Thursdays, still trying to speak Italian, and are still relaxing in our beautifully furnished rooms.
 Today in Art History we went to the Museo Civico right here in Sansepolcro that houses some of Piero della Franesca’s masterpieces.
 Piero Della Francesca was born in Sansepolcro, and spent his artist career painting here.
 Remember Fra Angelico’s frescoes from the San Marco museum in Florence I previously talked about?
 Piero della Francesca knew Fra Angelico, who introduced him to several other leading contemporaries of his time.
 Small world, huh?
 One of Francesca’s most well-known pieces is actually said to have saved the city from being bombed during World War II.
 How this one painting saved an entire city you ask?
 Aldous Huxley wrote an essay in which he described Francesco’s piece, “The Resurrection,” as being “the greatest painting in the world.”
 The British captain who was in charge of the artillery fire towards Sansepolcro had read Huxley’s essay and did not want “the greatest painting in the world” to be ruined; therefore, Sansepolcro and the painting were saved.
 “The Resurrection” still sits in its original location on a wall in the Museo Civico, which use to house town government business.

-nd and I’m anxiously awaiting and planning for my trip to Bologna and Ferrara with a few of the other girls.
+We have our first long travel break this weekend and I’m anxiously awaiting and planning for my trip to Bologna and Ferrara with a few of the other girls.
 It is sure to be lots of fun, with lots and lots of wonderful food, and I look forward to blogging about it next week.

 Ciao for now,